 You may have seen the phrase “Rain Check” in your store’s weekly ad or been asked in the store if you want one.
-But, what is a rain check and how does it work?
+But, what is a rain check, and how does it work?
 Below you’ll find your complete guide to understanding and using rain checks.

 It has probably happened to you.
 There is a great deal on something at your store.
 You stop by to pick it up to find out that the store is entirely out of stock.
 Does that mean you have to miss out on the deal?
 Not necessarily.

-Some stores will offer rain checks on items which are sold out.
+Some stores will offer rain checks on items that are sold out.
 But what exactly is a rain check?
 How does it work?
 I explain it below for you so that you know how to make sure you use them to ensure you get the best deal – even if it is not in stock right now.

 WHAT IS A RAIN CHECK?